marlium/bullet-editor/README.md

 # bullet by m4rl

-A Open-Source, lightweight text-editor writen in Java.
+A Open-Source, lightweight text-editor written in Java.

 # bullet-editor v0.01